MattechLab/sops/docs/flexyphy/data-collection/data-collection_flexyphy_protocol.md

 - Place the half-circle screen back to the table behind the scanner.
 - Unplug the two cables (signal and power) connected to the ET arm.
 - Roll the two ET cables and put them in the cupboard inside the Scanning room.
+- Roll the trigger cable and put it in the cupboard inside the Scanning room.
 - Remove the mirror frame from its rails mounted on the head coil and lay it on the bed.
 - Put the gloves on and cover the infrared mirror with a mask for storage.